How to add a feedback form to a static website without a backend.

 - protect the form from spam;

-- see the history of submissions;
+- see the submission history;

 - not lose submissions during temporary delivery errors.